Cinema of Puerto Rico: 2010s–present

 The year 2010 saw theatrical releases for Que Despelote, directed by Eduardo 'Transfor' Ortiz; Elite, directed by Andres Ramírez Molina, and Caos, directed by Raul García, and also saw the island serve as a production hub for a significant portion of Fast Five.

 2011 was a somewhat tumultuous year for the film industry in Puerto Rico.
 It included a decision from the Academy Of Motion Pictures Arts and Sciences which eliminated Puerto Rico's participation in the race for the Academy Award for Best Film in a Foreign Language.
 Nevertheless, it did yield two theatrical releases: Que Joyitas, directed by Eduardo 'Transfor' Ortiz, which ultimately grossed over $700,000 at the box office, and Mi verano con Amanda 2, written and directed by Benjamin 'Benji' López.
 Other releases included The Caller and The Witness (El Testigo).

 In 2012, the short film Mi santa mirada, directed by Alvaro Aponte Centeno, became the first Puerto Rican short film to compete for the Short Film Palme d'Or at the Cannes Film Festival.
 Locally, 2012 marked the two-week theatrical release of the film Los Condenados and the seven-month theatrical release of Broche de oro, directed by Raul Marchand.

+Avant-garde cinema

+During the 1960s, the medium of television counted with Telefilmo Orpa Televisión, which filmed more than a dozen 16mm productions including Los héroes del polvorín, Mañana, Los perros de Barnard and Tres en una fantasía, which were also exported to New York.
+A niche public also emerged for experimental films, which began following Efrain López Neris' Cine Experimental Puertorriqueño and the debut of El corral (1963).
+Another experimentalist, José Rodríguez Soltero produced El pecado original (1964) and Jeroví (1965) the following years.
+Ramón Barco's Angela (1967) followed with an appearance at the 1968 Karlovy Vary Film Festival.
+Experimental cinema attracted mainstream figure Jacobo Morales, who in 1970 collaborated with Víctor Cuchí in Cinco cuentos en blanco y negro, which was later sponsored by the Instituto de Cultura Puertorriqueña.
+Another, José Orraca, led the Taller Bohite and indulged in the genre with several of his colleagues.